Ximenacu/Coding-Quiz-Challenge-4-/README.md

 ![image](screenshot_deployedApp_passwordGenerator.jpg)

 ## Acceptance Ariteria:
-*GIVEN I need a new, secure password
+AS A coding boot camp student
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

+## Acceptance Ariteria:
+GIVEN I am taking a code quiz:

-WHEN I click the button to generate a password
+WHEN I click the start button
-THEN I am presented with a series of prompts for password criteria.✅
+THEN a timer starts and I am presented with a question

-*WHEN prompted for password criteria
-THEN I select which criteria to include in the password ✅

-*WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters ✅

-*WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters ✅
+WHEN I answer a question
+THEN I am presented with another question

-*WHEN I answer each prompt
+WHEN I answer a question incorrectly
-THEN my input should be validated and at least one character type should be selected ✅

-*WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria ✅
+THEN time is subtracted from the clock

+WHEN all questions are answered or the timer reaches 0 THEN the game is over

-*WHEN the password is generated
+WHEN the game is over
-THEN the password is either displayed in an alert or written to the page. ✅
+THEN I can save my initials and score

 Additionally:
-*The Challenge should not produce any errors in the console when you inspect it using Chrome DevTools. ✅ *Application deployed at live URL. ✅
+*The Challenge should not produce any errors in the console when you inspect it using Chrome DevTools. ✅ *Application deployed at live URL.
+*Application loads with no errors.
-*Application GitHub URL submitted. ✅
+*Application GitHub URL submitted.
-*Quality  ✅
+*Quality
     Application user experience is intuitive and easy to navigate.
     Application user interface style is clean and polished.
     Application resembles the mock-up functionality provided in the Challenge instructions.
+*Repository
+    Repository has a unique name.
+    Repository follows best practices for file structure and naming conventions.
+    Repository follows best practices for class/id naming conventions, indentation, high-quality comments, etc.
+    Repository contains multiple descriptive commit messages.
+    Repository contains a high-quality README file with description, screenshot, and link to deployed application.